Algorithm Configuration for Structured Pfaffian Settings: Pfaffian piecewise structure for data-driven statistical learning

-{An intuitive illustration of Pfaffian piece-wise structure and its comparison with the piece-wise structure by Balcan et al. \cite{balcan2021much} can be found in \autoref{fig:piece-wise}.
-For a data-driven algorithm design problem with corresponding utility function class $\cU = \{u_{\boldsymbol{a}}: \cX \rightarrow [0, H] \mid {\boldsymbol{a}} \in \cA\}$ where $\cA \subseteq \bbR^d$, we can see that if its dual utility function class $\cU^* = \{u^*_{\boldsymbol{x}}: \cA \rightarrow \bbR \mid \boldsymbol{x} \in \cX\}$ admits the Pfaffian piece-wise structure as in Definition \ref{def:pfaffian-piece-wise-structure}, then it can be computed using the Pfaffian GJ algorithm (see \autoref{fig:piece-wise-to-pfaffianeb-gj-framework} for a visualization).
-Therefore, we can use the established results for the Pfaffian GJ algorithm (Theorem \ref{def:paffian-gj-algorithm}) to derive learning guarantees for such problems.
+An intuitive illustration of Pfaffian piecewise structure and its comparison with the piecewise structure by \citet{balcan2021much} can be found in \autoref{fig:piecewise}.
+For a data-driven algorithm design problem with corresponding utility function class $\cU = \{u_{\boldsymbol{a}}: \cX \rightarrow [0, H] \mid {\boldsymbol{a}} \in \cA\}$ where $\cA \subseteq \bbR^d$, we can see that if its dual utility function class $\cU^* = \{u^*_{\boldsymbol{x}}: \cA \rightarrow \bbR \mid \boldsymbol{x} \in \cX\}$ admits the Pfaffian piecewise structure as in Definition \ref{def:pfaffian-piecewise-structure}, then it can be computed using the Pfaffian GJ algorithm (see \autoref{fig:piecewise-to-pfaffianeb-gj-framework} for a visualization). { Therefore, we can use the established results for the Pfaffian GJ algorithm (Theorem \ref{thm:pfaffian-gj-algorithm}) to derive learning guarantees for such problems.
 We formalize this claim in the following theorem.}